 (7) In this section —

-“mineralisation report” means the mineralisation report that accompanied the application.
+mineralisation report means the mineralisation report that accompanied the application.

 [Section 74A inserted by No. 39 of 2004 s.
 30.]

 75. Determination of application for mining lease

 (1) A person who wishes to object to the granting of an application for a mining lease shall lodge at the office of the mining registrar a notice of objection within the prescribed time and in the prescribed manner.